chandster/SH27-Hawk-2/README.md

 # Hawk 2

 An indexing and productivity tool with easy backup features.
-Keep your to-do lists, your notes, and your documentation history in one place.
+Keep your to-do lists, notes, and documentation history in one place.

+You can now download <a href="https://chromewebstore.google.com/detail/hawk-2-page-indexer/ahomfccdnfmnmomcapgjdmgpebjpcogg">Hawk 2</a> from the Chrome Web Store!

 ## About
 Hawk 2 was built by a small team of university students for a software development team project.